Skip to main content

 Central Australia Plan Aboriginal Leadership Group

-The Central Australia Plan Aboriginal Leadership Group (ALG) was established in June 2023 and has met monthly to provide ongoing advice to the Australian Government on implementation of the $250 million plan for A Better, Safer Future for Central Australia including allocation of the Plan’s remaining $94.1 million.
-In mid-2024, the ALG was extended until June 2025.
+The Aboriginal Leadership Group (ALG) was established in June 2023 to provide strategic advice to the Australian Government on delivering A Better, Safer Future for Central Australia.

-The Minister invited councils and organisations operating in the Central Australia region to nominate a member to sit on the Aboriginal Leadership Group.
+To ensure strong local representation, the Minister invited councils and organisations working in Central Australia to nominate members to join the ALG.

 • Central Land Council